abhinavabcd/QuizApp_Android/README.md

 4. Give a Unique server Id in Config.py

 ##Loading data to server
-5. Configure load_spreadsheet.py with the your spreadsheet containing your data. see this sample sheet clone it.
+5. Configure load_spreadsheet.py with the your spreadsheet containing your data. download this sample sheet and clone it in your account.
 [QuizApp server google SpreadSheet](https://docs.google.com/spreadsheets/d/1fXS6D8crBo9p-xWyFG4keqHI5P8-9qqi230IKlcw5Iw/edit?usp=sharing)
 6. 'python load_spreadsheet.py syncall'    to sync all the sheet.. else it will sync only the data marked with <b>"isDirty:1"</b> in the sheet